-Our campus grounds, beautiful greenery and flowers that bloom throughout the year, serve as a restful spot for our students.
-Here our students find five of the "seven species" native to Israel mentioned in Deuteronomy 8:8: figs, dates, grapes, pomegranates, and olives, in addition to roses and many other plants.
+Our campus grounds hold beautiful greenery and flowers that bloom throughout the year and serve as a restful spot for our students.
+Here you will find a rose garden and five of the "seven species" native to Israel mentioned in Deuteronomy 8:8: figs, dates, grapes, pomegranates, and olives.
 Our garden has a wonderful view of the Hinnom Valley and several neighborhoods of Jerusalem.
-In warm weather, students like to study, read, or eat under the pergola or in the shade of our Aleppo pine trees.
+In warm weather, students like to study, read, or eat under the pergolas or in the shade of our Aleppo pine trees.

-The JUC campus contains several places for students to enjoy a break from their studies.
-Our student lounge, with its 19th century stone walls and dome, is a great place to watch a movie or play games.
+JUC's campus contains several places for students to enjoy a break from their studies.
+Our student lounge, with its 19th century stone walls and domes, is a great place to watch a movie or play games.

 The Oasis, our campus store, offers cold drinks, snacks, ice cream, classroom supplies, postcards, books, and JUC merchandise for sale.